 If the sales representative of your company has only one objective, meeting the quota, they are selling themselves short.
-Make sure that your salesperson has a number of goals are it weekly or monthly.
-Only then you can increase the odds of them meeting a more significant amount in their sales.
+Make sure that your salesperson has a number of goals, are it weekly or monthly.
+Only then can you increase the odds of them meeting a more significant amount in their sales.

 Calculate your sales goal every month